-Even with rapid greenhouse gas emission cuts, seas could still rise by 1 cm per year by century's end, outpacing our ability to build protections against it.
+Even with rapid greenhouse gas emission cuts, seas could still rise by 0.4 inch per year by century's end, outpacing our ability to build protections against it.

-About 230 million people worldwide live on land at or below 1 metre of current sea level, and even an additional rise of 20 cm by 2050 could cause \$1 trillion in annual damages to the world's largest coastal cities.
+About 230 million people worldwide live on land at or below 3.3 feet of current sea level, and even an additional rise of 8 inches by 2050 could cause \$1 trillion in annual damages to the world's largest coastal cities.